WilliamDann/discord-email-bot/README.md

 Send emails to a discord channel.

 ### config.json
 The bot uses a json file to store configuration information.
-Below are ther configurable paramenters:
+Below are their configurable paramenters:

 | parameter   |      descreption                    |  type   |
 |-------------|:------------------------------------|:--------|